 Image File Naming Conventions for the Web

 At a minimum, make your image filenames (1) five descriptive keywords organized in descending order of importance, (2) all separated by hyphens, and (3) all lower case letters.
-More details below.
+Some basic examples of this practice are:

 - Screen Shot 2019-03-08 at 1_08_55 PM.png

-At other times, the images will be sent after the client or photographer renames them.
-This is usually an attempt to put some identifying information on the image, to "optimize" the image for the web, or simply to be helpful (which is always appreciated, even if it misses the mark).
+At other times, images are sent after the client or photographer renames them.
+This is usually done in an effort to put some identifying information on the image—an attempt to optimize the image for the web, or simply to be helpful (which is always appreciated, even if it misses the mark).
 For example:

 - Cerulean Fish lr 25 x 9 .jpg